abhardwaj1-png/adi-first-gds/docs/info.md

 ## How it works

-Explain how your project works.

-Using AND, XOR, NAND
+Using AND, XOR, NAND gates are connected to  inputs and outputs.

 ## How to test

 nput a b c and 1 or 0 11 00 01 10

+11  1001 1010 0101
+10201 101010

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any. none
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any none
 N/A